giuliospinozzi/vispa2/README.md

 ```
 cd vispa2
 # get help from the configuration file
-./SetUp_Vispa2.sh -h
+./config_vispa2.sh -h
-# run the installation and configuration of the required tools and download the genome(s), here hg19 and mm10 (this option will also index the reference genome).
-The script exploits reference genomee common names, as reported in UCSC web site http://hgdownload.soe.ucsc.edu/downloads.html#mouse.
+# run the installation and configuration of the required tools and download the genome(s), here hg19 (this option will also index the reference genome).
+The script exploits reference genome common names, as reported in UCSC web site http://hgdownload.soe.ucsc.edu/downloads.html#mouse.
 Please, enable internet network connections to UCSC web site.
-./SetUp_Vispa2.sh -s -g hg19,mm10
+./config_vispa2.sh -s human -i hg19
 ```

 Details for the configuration and running: